XENONLOOK/LOOK-Token/README.md

 Token Adress: 0x95aebfa757558cf28a54897fa34067af7332830c

-German Description is on our homepage - here is our english translation:
+German Description is on our homepage - here is our english translation: (Homepage is: https://https://xenonlook.shop/LOOK-Token-Presale)

+Take a swiss Token with a real usecase.
+Token-Holders can pay with this coin in several online-shops and receive exclusive discounts (up to 30%).
+As a swiss company (Xenonlook.com GmbH) is the issuer of the coin they will start with their shop.
+They will also use the token to take care of their international trademark (CH, EU and US).
+As holder of the coin you OWN a part of this Trademark!
+1 bil.
+Coins are 100% of the trademark, means 10 mio are 1% Be part of the family

 We launch our LOOK token on 24.12.2021!!!
 Incl.
 Airdrop!